jjwilly16/node-pdftk/README.md

       })
 ```

+Notes:

-Note: to use this option you need to have Node.js in version >=12.10.0
+1) To use this option you need to have Node.js in version >=12.10.0
+2) If you are using nested paths and do not want to save files you need to remove
+them yourself.
+This library can't handle this to avoid removing files from
+paralel executions.

 ## Testing ##